How to start a nonprofit

 Education and Training

-There are many ways to acquire education and training about running a nonprofit.
+There are many ways to gain education and training about running a nonprofit.
 I recommend starting with free ones.

 NonprofitReady.org - 600+ free learning resources.